 Conservation is a concern regarding brown bear populations in Alaska for several reasons including their low productivity rates, their solitary nature, difficulty obtaining population estimates, and high sport use in some areas.
 The OSM modification to the proposal puts limits on sales of brown bear hides.
 The sale of brown bear hides could only occur for brown bears shown to be legally harvested from Federal public lands under Federal regulations, and only if taken in areas where there is a two-brown bear harvest limit in Federal regulations.
 Currently, such areas are all or portions of Units 22B, 22D, 23, 24B, 25D, and 26A.
-Further, the edible meat must be salvaged (\S .25(i)(2)(ii), the hide must have the claws attached (\S .25(a)), and the hide must be sealed by ADF&G before it can be removed from the wildlife management unit (\S .26(i)).
+Further, the edible meat must be salvaged ($\$ . .
+25(j)(2)(ii)$), the hide must have the claws attached ($\$ . . .
+25(a)$), and the hide must be sealed by ADF&G before it can be removed from the wildlife management unit ($\$ 26(j)$).